-Add in dry red wine and scrape up any browned bits from the bottom of the inner pot and let cook off for 1-2 minutes.
-Turn Instant Pot off.
+Add in dry red wine (or additional broth), scrape up any browned bits from the bottom of the inner pot, and let cook off for 1-2 minutes.
+Turn the saute function off by hitting cancel.

-Add in vegetable stock, marinara, zucchini, beans, elbow noodles, bay leaf, salt, and stir well.
+Add broth, zucchini, beans, elbow noodles, bay leaf, marinara, and salt, and stir to just combine.

-Once cook time has released, let pressure release naturally for 10 minutes.
-Then do a quick pressure release.
-Use a wooden spoon to hit vent knob from sealing to venting.
-(Be sure to stand away from vent knob to protect yourself.)
+Once the cooking time has elapsed, let the pressure release naturally for 10 minutes.
+After 10 minutes, do a quick release of the remaining pressure by using a wooden spoon to hit the vent knob from sealing to venting.
+(Be sure to stand away from the vent knob to protect yourself.)

-Stir in the spinach and red wine vinegar.
-Place lid back on pressure cooker and let spinach wilt for just a couple minutes.
+Remove the bay leaf and then stir in the spinach and red wine vinegar.
+Place the lid back on the pressure cooker and allow the spinach to wilt for just a couple of minutes.

 Serve the soup with freshly grated Parmesan if desired.